-When selecting a site to build upon, choose one that is the best for both you and the environment.
+When selecting a site to build upon, the best choice is one that works for both you and the environment.

-- Avoid building in environmentally sensitive locations, such as wetlands, flood zones, hurricane-prone areas and endangered wildlife habitats. - Check on the proximity to public transportation, community resources and bike trails to reduce the need to drive. - Consider developing an infill or greyfield site-a site which was previously built and where water, phone and sewer lines may already be in place-instead of clearing undeveloped lands, known as greenfield sites.
-You could minimize the amount of excavation needed by reusing an existing foundation.
+- Avoid building in environmentally sensitive locations, such as wetlands, flood zones, hurricane-prone areas and endangered wildlife habitats. - Check on the proximity to public transportation, community resources and bike trails to reduce the need to drive. - Consider developing an infill or greyfield site-a site where a house was previously built and where water, phone and sewer lines may already be in place-instead of clearing undeveloped lands, known as greenfield sites.
+Reusing an existing foundation minimizes the amount of excavation required.